CFIE Food, Hunger, Poverty, and Environment Pathway

-The Food and Agribusiness Institute runs BUSN 150 and 151, which are considered FAI classes within the FHPE Pathway.
+The Center for Food Innovation and Entrepreneurship runs BUSN 150 and 151, which are considered CFIE classes within the FHPE Pathway.
 Class descriptions for the classes can be found below:

 BUSN 150: Feeding the World